Aurora Dutch Tulip Cruise

 Monday, Day 2 – Rotterdam and Delft to Leiden

-– You can individually visit:
+– You can individually:

 - or Madurodam – a miniature Holland depiction with replicas of historically significant buildings.